department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/learning-center-mvp/discovery-and-research/conversation-guide.md

 - How useful is this page in answering your question?

-- Talk me through me how you would find additional information on this particular topic from here.
-It's okay to click now if you want.
+- See if you can find additional information on this topic.

-  ***Note: need to refine how to prompt user to click to go to the another related article***
+  *Encourage participant to click on hotspot if they have not done so already*.

-  *Encourage participant to click on hotspot if they have not done so already*
+- *Once on new page:*

   - How does this line up with what you expected?
   - Excellent, you're being really helpful.
 Thank you.
 Just a few more things to go over.

-- Let's shift gears.
-Imagine you need to find out what benefits someone qualifies for if they've been exposed to Agent Orange.
+- We're going to shift gears now.
+Imagine you need to find out how to file a disability claim for a Veteran who has been exposed to Agent Orange.
 How would you do that from here?

   *May need to remind user that things might not work as expected since this is a prototype*